 There are a few things that balance out our traditionally gray, wet early summers here.
 One of them is the giddy jolt of pure joy we all get when the sun finally comes out and another is the berries.
 Strawberries, raspberries, salmon berries, thimble berries, red huckleberries, evergreen huckleberries, blackcap raspberries, blackberries, blueberries, salal berries, gooseberries, loganberries, marionberries, boysenberries: I’ve picked all of these, some native and wild, some cultivated, and I love them all.
 I think thimbleberries might be my favorite wild berry, while the runty, wrinkled strawberries that hide below the jumbos on my June bearing plants might be my favorite cultivated berry (I swear the little ugly ones are the sweetest).

 Strawberries and raspberries have always been tied in my mind to the Japanese American community here, and to the internment of Japanese American citizens during WWII.
-On March 30th, 1942, our island was the first community where people were removed from their homes to be held against their will in Manzanar.
+On March 30th, 1942, our island was the first community where Americans were removed from their homes to be held against their will in Manzanar.
 Only about half of the people who were forced off the island were able to return to their homes after the war.

 One of them was our closest neighbor.
 My childhood bedroom window looked out on the strawberry and raspberry fields of an amazing woman, Shigeko Kitamoto.
 During the war, while Shigeko and her children were being held in Manzanar and then Minidoka, their home was protected and their land farmed by Felix Narte, a Filipino American friend and neighbor.
 His loyalty and hard work made it possible for Shigeko and her family to return to their fertile land and rightful home.